-For jumbo mortgages, there will be fewer choices but still fall into the fixed and adjustable categories.
+For jumbo mortgages, there will be fewer choices but they still fall into the fixed and adjustable categories.
 Interest rates for jumbo loans are typically a bit higher than a conforming counterpart.
-Comparing a 30 year fixed conforming rate with a fixed jumbo rate might see a difference of 0.25 to 1 percent.
-A lot of this depending on the down payment and credit profile of the borrower.
+Comparing a 30-year fixed conforming rate with a fixed jumbo rate might show a difference of 0.25 to 1 percent.
+A lot of this depends on the down payment and credit profile of the borrower.

 For example, a 1-year Constant Maturity Treasury is a common index for many adjustable rate mortgages.
 A typical margin is 2.25 percent.
 If the loan were to adjust, the lender would research the 1-year CMT and add the index.
-This fully indexed rate is the rate in which the payments are based upon until the next adjustment.
+This fully indexed rate is the rate on which the payments are based until the next adjustment.
 If the 1-year CMT was 2.5 percent and the margin 2.25, the new rate would then be 4.75 percent.
-When taking out a new adjustable rate loan, the teaser rate might be something closer to 3.50 percent.
+When taking out a new adjustable-rate loan, the teaser rate might be something closer to 3.50 percent.

 Most jumbo loans for both purchase and refinance transactions require a fully documented loan file.
 That means two years of tax returns, paycheck stubs, bank statements and more.
 This is quite the opposite when there was a multitude of “No Document” type loans where very little was documented.
 However, there are jumbo loans today available in New Orleans that verify income in a different manner than paycheck stubs or W2s.

 These are most often referred to as “bank statement” loans.
 These types of programs ask for 12-24 months of personal and business bank statements.
 On those statements, there will be evidence of regular monthly income.
 The lender will average the listed income over the last 12 months to arrive at a qualifying amount.